-This vegan “panna cotta” was inspired by a recent dinner at Kajitsu, a new Japanese restaurant here in NYC that specializes in shojin ryori.
+This vegan “panna cotta” was inspired by a recent dinner at Kajitsu, a Japanese restaurant in NYC that specializes in shojin ryori.
 It’s a style of cooking developed by buddhist monks that uses no meat or fish.

 As you step down into the restaurant, the pace of life seems to slow down before your very eyes.
 The pleasantly lit interior reveals a long solid timber bar along with a dining room furnished and trimmed in traditional Japanese woods.
 Everything from the understated decor to the cedar-like smell in the air will convince you that you’re in an old home in Kyoto, rather than a basement level East Village eatery.